syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 Triggers on toggling shuffle functionality.
-We can get the repeated value in the "isShuffle" parameter.
+Get the enabled or disabled shuffle status using isShuffle" parameter.